Ingvord/animated-garbanzo/README.md

 Tested against datasets with 1,000, 10,000, 100,000, and 250,000 records.

-Fixed number of metadata fields: 100.
+Number of metadata fields: 100 and 1000.

 Requests Per Second (RPS): 100, 500, 1,000.